hr1383/spark-intro/README.md

 1. Go to http://localhost:8080/#/interpreter on your Web Browser
 2. Search for `spark` in the `Search Interpreters` input field.
 3. Click the `edit` button to initiate editing mode.

+You can now open the notebook http://localhost:8080/#/notebook/2F1C4AWJC and hit on the play button.
+I have divided the snippets into small chunks and have added comments for understanding.